zdravkov/kendo-docs/web/multiselect/overview.md

 ## Customize Templates

 The MultiSelect uses Kendo UI templates to enable you to control how item, tag or header is rendered.
-For a detailed description of the capabilities and syntax of the Kendo UI templates, please refer to the [Kendo UI Templates documentation](/framework/templates/overview).
+For more detailed description of the capabilities and syntax of the Kendo UI templates, please refer to the [Kendo UI Templates documentation](/framework/templates/overview).